estebanmatias92/portfolio-react/frontend/README.frontend.md

 ### See the yaml

-To see the stack environments settings
+To see the stack environments:

 * Check [compose.yaml](./compose.yaml) for _base_ / _prod_ config
 * Check [compose.override.yaml](./compose.override.yaml) for _dev_ / _test_ config